-> At this time, Disney has not announced how they will be proceeding with transportation once Disney’s Magical Express does officially end next year, but we began to speculate on what could come.
-One option is the possibility of a Disney-owned bus transportation that could charge Guests a fee (similar to Disney Cruise Line).
+At this time, Disney has not announced how they will proceed with transportation once Disney’s Magical Express officially ends next year, but we began to speculate on what could come.
+One option is the possibility of Disney-owned bus transportation that could charge Guests a fee (similar to Disney Cruise Line).

 Would Guests Pay a Fee for Orlando-Disney Airport Transporation?

-Well, we wanted to know how many Guests would opt to pay for a Disney bus transportation (if the company did decide to go that route) or if they would find their own mode of transportation moving forward.
-And, though I can’t say I am surprised, a majority of people said they would, in fact, pay Disney over a third-party company.
+Well, we wanted to know how many Guests would opt to pay for a Disney bus transportation (if the company did decide to go that route) or if they would find their mode of transportation moving forward.
+And, though I can’t say I am surprised, most people said they would pay Disney over a third-party company.

 Again, Please keep in mind that Disney has not yet announced how they will be proceeding once Magical Express ends in 2022.

-Verna (@vernafloodpanaccio) said if the Disney prices were reasonable, she would certainly pay Disney to provide transportation:
+Verna (@vernafloodpanaccio) said if the Disney prices were reasonable, she would undoubtedly pay Disney to provide transportation:

 If Disney owned the bus fleet and the charge was reasonable, YES.
 I DON’T go on vacation to drive myself.
 I LOVE being picked up at the MCO airport and taken to my vacation.